sasfog/Open-PupilEXT/README.md

 # PupilEXT: flexible open-source platform for high resolution pupillometry in vision research

 This repository provides the official implementation of a free pupillometry cross-platform (MacOS, Windows, Linux) system called PupilEXT proposed in the article *"PupilEXT: flexible open-source platform for high resolution pupillometry in vision research"* authored by Babak Zandi, Moritz Lode, Alexander Herzog, Georgios Sakas and Tran Quoc Khanh from the Technical University of Darmstadt.
-The newer community release v0.1.3b is built from the Experimental-Community-Version branch, as described in the ETRA Proceesings LBW "Open-source event-related pupillometry using PupilEXT" contributed by Gábor L. Bényei from the Budapest University of Technology and Economics.<br/>
+The newer community release v0.1.3b is built from the Experimental-Community-Version branch, as described in the ETRA Proceedings abstract "Open-source event-related pupillometry using PupilEXT" contributed by Gábor L. Bényei and Attila B. Boncsér from the Budapest University of Technology and Economics.<br/>

 PupilEXT can record eye images using a stereo camera system or a single camera to measure the pupil diameter in real-time.
 Additionally, it is possible to analyse externally-recorded images without connected cameras through the PupilEXT interface.<br/>